moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 1. Update the database schema and generate models for the data
 2. Use the `ERC20` contract's ABI to generate TypeScript interface classes that will be used by our Squid to index `Transfer` events
-3. Configure the processor to process `Transfer` events for the `ERC20` contract from our ContainerChain.
-Then we'll add logic to process the `Transfer` events and save the processed transfer data
+3. Configure the processor to process `Transfer` events for the `ERC20` contract from our ContainerChain
+4. Add logic to process the `Transfer` events and save the processed transfer data

 As mentioned, we'll first need to define the database schema for the transfer data.
 To do so, we'll edit the `schema.graphql` file, which is located in the root directory, and create a `Transfer` entity and `Account` entity.
 You can copy and paste the below schema, ensuring that any existing schema is first removed.